NEXTAltair/NatureRemoMatterControl/README.md

    - Ensure your TP-Link Smart Plug is connected to your LAN.
    - Follow the instructions in the `control.py` file to configure the smart plug.

+5. Set up the Matter development environment in VSCode:
+   - Install the Matter extension for VSCode from the marketplace.
+   - Follow the instructions provided in the extension documentation to configure the Matter development environment.

 ## Usage Instructions

 ### Controlling TP-Link Smart Plugs